 But it’s not just about good artwork or print work either.
 The hardest part of the job is getting the sub-frame prepared for the building wraps.
 Once again it’s not possible to throw up a scaffolding structure and hang a banner off it.
 Firstly the scaffolding must be professionally designed with the construction wrap in mind.
 There must be no projecting poles on the face and that it can support the large wind loads.

 Sub Frame is need for the building wrap

-This construction wrap was produced by Project Print Management for the Fulham Palace whist the building is under restoration.
+This scaffold wrap was produced by Project Print Management for the Fulham Palace whist the building is under restoration.